 The Annual Dinner and Auction is held in May.
 The evening brings together JBS parents, faculty, and staff.
 The Auction committee organizes a "low-key" silent auction where the emphasis is on fun vs. achieving a specific financial goal.
 The Dinner subcommittee organizes volunteers to help with invitations, publicity, table decorations, programs, set-up/clean-up, entertainment and planning the menu.
 The evening ends with a brief meeting of the John Burroughs School Association.
 Click HERE for more information.

-Volunteers sell books and supplies to students and faculty in the bookstore, as well as cookies, supplied by all parents at JBS (once a year per child).
+Volunteers sell books and supplies to students and faculty.
 Each volunteer works one 2½ hour shift per month.
 Volunteering in the bookstore provides a great way to meet the kids and feel connected to what's going on at school.
 Click HERE for more information.

 The Family Network promotes communication and the exchange of ideas on adolescence and parenting among JBS parents.
 Programs focus on family relationships, teen development, peer and academic pressures and substance abuse prevention.
 Subcommittees include:

 Parenting Together: Grade specific presentations and discussion for parents.
 Typical speakers include JBS principals and counselors and outside professionals.
 Two parents per class organize two or more meetings per year.